wp-plugins/deals-engine/readme.txt

 6. Single Deal Page

 == Changelog ==
+= Version 1.0.2 (2013-11-16) =
+* Added My account page with  --
+  a.
+Change password
+  b.
+Recent orders list
+  c. view / edit billing address
+  d. view / edit shipping address
+  e. lost password feature
+  f. added My downloads section if there is any downloadable products
+* Fixed issue for Social Login
+* Added more Countries and States
+* Added Shortcode to the list, which allows to display a single Deal anywhere on the site
+* Added Shortcode to list all deals on any page
+* Changed the timer script so that multiple timers work on the same page
+* Changed payment gateway log generation logic
+* Added buy now feature for guest user
+* Fixed 1 major bug for order thank you page
-= Version 1.0.1 (2013-10-09) =
+* Added shortcode to send payment gateway descriptions in email = Version 1.0.1 (2013-10-09) =
 * Fixed buy now buton issue
 * Optimized code